Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 #### TCP BBR and Cubic Session

-Now if we change one of the session (`H1-H3`) from previous experiment to TCP Cubic, we observe that TCP Cubic takes the fair share of the network bandwidth.
-I suspect this is due to buffers being shallow and TCP BBR not reacting to Loss while Cubic scaling it's rate and ending up getting starved.
+Now, if we change one session (`H1-H3`) from the previous experiment to TCP Cubic, we observe that BBR takes a fair share of the network bandwidth.
+This is due to buffers being shallow and TCP BBR not reacting to Loss while Cubic reacting to the packet loss and reducing its rate and thus ending up starved.

 ![BBR with Cubic Small Buffer](/images/post13/bbr_cubic_output.png "BBR with Cubic")